BioDynaMo/biodynamo/util/simulation-template/README.md

 [Googletest primer](https://google.github.io/googletest/primer.html).

 Whenever you interact with this repository, make sure you have sourced BioDynaMo correctly.
-If it's sourced, you'll see a `[bdm-1.X.YY]` in your terminal.
+If it's sourced, you'll see a `[bdm-1.X.YY]` in your terminal (be aware that some terminals might not show it explicityly).
 Anytime that you open a new terminal, you have to source it again.
 ```bash
 . <path_to_biodynamo>/build/bin/thisbdm.sh
 ```

+You can verify that BioDynaMo has been sourced correctly by running `biodynamo demo`.
 In the following, we want to explain how to build, run, and test your simulation.

 ## 1. Building the simulation and the tests